dacape-dev/java-tools/README.md

 ```

 ## 📚 Add dependency
 You can also include the dependency in your project to use it.
-You can follow the guide on GitHub:
+You can follow the guide provided by GitHub:
 https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry#installing-a-package

 ### maven: